ZenGo-X/smart-contracts-workshop/README.md

 - The recommended Development IDE for HardHat is VSCode make sure you have it first: https://code.visualstudio.com/download

-  - Make sure to install HardHat extension for VSCode

 - Set up HardHat environemnt using [that guide](https://hardhat.org/tutorial/setting-up-the-environment)

   you might need to enter: